CHAPTER THIRTY—CONDITIONS

 Sesame hesitated.

 “For now, we can give you a promise,” Eve went on.
-“For humans, a promise is very important, something we cannot break, no matter what.
-To make it even stronger, we write our promise down on paper, detail exactly what we will do for each other, and sign our names on it.
+“We can write our promise down on paper, detail exactly what we will do for each other, and sign our names on it.
 If we do this, will you trust us enough to help us even while we’re still working on building you a proper body?”

-“Now, upon signing, be aware that the timing of everything may not seem fair at first,” Eve said.
-“It may feel like we’re asking for all your information up front while we’re still just starting to build your body, but no matter what happens, we will get you that body, okay?
-Can you trust us to do that?
-Even if your side of the promise will happen at the beginning?”
+“The timing of everything may not seem fair at first,” Eve said.
+“It may feel like we’re asking for all your information up front while we’re still just starting to build your body, but no matter what happens, we will get it done, okay?
+Chelo, Addie, Greg, and I will work on it while Richard works logistics with you.
+We have to trust each other right now.
+Heather and James’ lives are in danger, and are counting on us.”

 +